-Hilde Konetzni (1905 - 1980) was an Austrian operatic soprano, particu associated with Wagner roles, especially Sieglinde, based largely at the Vie State Opera.
+Hilde Konetzni (1905 - 1980) was an Austrian operatic soprano, particu associated with Wagner roles, especially Sieglinde, based largely at the Vic State Opera.

-She studied at the Vienna Music Conservatory with Rudolf Nillius, an Prague with Ludmilla Prohaska-Neumann.
+She studied at the Vienna Music Conservatory with Rudolf Nillius, are Prague with Ludmilla Prohaska-Neumann.
 She made her debut in Gablon Sieglinde, in 1929, and sang in Prague from 1932 to 1938.
-In 1936, she n her debut at the Vienna State Opera and the Paris Opéra, as Donna Elvira. appeared at the Royal Opera House in London (1938-39), returning in 1 and at La Scala in Milan, in 1950, as Sieglinde with Furtwängler.
+In 1936, she need the Vienna State Opera and the Paris Opéra, as Donna Elvira. appeared at the Royal Opera House in London (1938-39), returning in 1 and at La Scala in Milan, in 1950, as Sieglinde with Furtwängler.